nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![list attendance](images/listAttendance.png)

-Format: `list attendance tn/TUTORIALNUMBER [tg/TUTORIALGROUPID]`
+Format: `list attendance w/WEEKNUMBER [tg/TUTORIALGROUPID]`
-*  Shows a list of absentees and summary of the attendance records of all students or students corresponding to the specified tutorial group for the specified tutorial number.
+*  Shows a list of absentees and summary of the attendance records of all students or students corresponding to the specified tutorial group for the specified week number.
 * `TUTORIALGROUPID` is optional.

 Examples:
-*  `list attendance tn/1` Shows a summary of attendance records of all students for Tutorial #1.
+*  `list attendance w/1` Shows a summary of attendance records of all students for Week 1.
-*  `list attendance tn/3 tg/G01` Shows a summary of attendance records of the students in the tutorial group G01 for Tutorial #3.
+*  `list attendance w/3 tg/G01` Shows a summary of attendance records of the students in the tutorial group G01 for Week 3.

 ### Searching for student's contact via keyword : `find`